ajstarks/dubois-data-portraits/README.md

 * Plate 61: American Negro newspapers and periodicals
 * Plate 62: Religion of American Negroes
 * Plate 63: Statistics of Negro Church Organizations
+* Plate XX: Decrease of Illiteracy Among Black Freedmen of the United States